YangChuantongStarry/Uptick-KB/WHITEPAPER_Ecosystem_Development.md

 **NFT-based Ticketing and Resale Control**&#x20;

 Uptick’s infrastructure introduces NFT-based ticketing, leveraging its programmable NFT protocol to create tamper-proof digital tickets.
 Each ticket is minted as a unique NFT, stored immutably on the blockchain, and secured using smart contracts.
 This means that the tickets can be verified in real time, preventing counterfeiting and unauthorized duplication.
-With programmable smart contracts, event organizers can embed rules such as resale price limits, transfer restrictions, and time-based expiration.For example, tickets can automatically prevent resale above a certain percentage of the original price or restrict transfers, making sure that tickets are resold only on approved platforms.
+With programmable smart contracts, event organizers can embed rules such as resale price limits, transfer restrictions, and time-based expiration.
+For example, tickets can automatically prevent resale above a certain percentage of the original price or restrict transfers, making sure that tickets are resold only on approved platforms.

 This granular control over ticket attributes reduces the risks of scalping and price gouging on secondary markets.
 In addition, NFT metadata includes ownership history and ticket authenticity, all of which is verifiable on-chain, eliminating fraud and providing a completely transparent ticket lifecycle from issuance to use.